axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 ## Prerequisites
 - Complete all steps from [Setup](/setup.md)
-- Have a Ethereum wallet setup with [MEW](https://www.myetherwallet.com/) and have an Ethereum address funded with some Ether (You can also choose to use the [Chrome plugin](https://chrome.google.com/webstore/detail/mew-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm?hl=en))
+- Have a Ethereum wallet setup and have an Ethereum address funded with some Ether (You can also choose to use the [Chrome plugin](https://chrome.google.com/webstore/detail/mew-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm?hl=en))
 - Your Axelar Network address have`satoshi` and `uphoton (ibc/287EE075B7AADDEB240AFE74FA2108CDACA50A7CCD013FA4C1FCD142AFA9CA9A)` balances.
 If you do not have these assets, please follow `Exercise 3` and `Exercise 4` to mint some.

 ## Useful links